Xilinx/Embedded-Design-Tutorials/Zynq7000-EDT/docs/7-custom-ip-driver-linux.md

 (LKM) as part of the same kernel build process that generates the base kernel image.
 If you want to skip kernel or LKM Build process, use the precompiled images for both kernel and LKM module for this section provided in the ZIP file that accompanies this guide.
-See [Design Files for This Tutorial](#design-files-for-this-tutorial).*

 ## Creating Peripheral IP